 - See what cookies you've got and delete them on an individual basis.

 - Block all cookies from being set.

 Delete all cookies when you close your browser.

 You should be aware that any preferences will be lost if you delete all cookies.
 Ironically, this includes where you have opted out from cookies, as this requires an opt-out cookie to be set.
 This means that if you opt out from cookies and then delete all cookies, your opt out will not be saved and you will need to opt out again (which will store a strictly necessary cookie so that your device can remember that you have opted out).

 If you block cookies completely, many websites will not work properly and some functionality on these websites will not work at all.
 We do not recommend turning cookies off when using our Services for these reasons.

 The links below take you to the ‘Help' sections for each of the major browsers so that you can find out more about how to manage your cookies.

-It is possible to opt out of having your anonymised browsing activity within websites recorded by analytics cookies.
+It is possible to opt out of having your browsing activity recorded by analytics cookies.
 Channel 4 uses the following analytics providers and you can opt out of their cookies by clicking on the following links.
-Please note that this will take you to the relevant third party's website and generate a ‘no thanks' cookie, which will stop any further cookies being set by those third parties.
+Please note that this will take you to the relevant third party's website and generate a ‘no thanks' cookie, which will stop any further cookies being set by these analytics services.

-Don't forget that by not allowing analytics cookies, this stops us from being able to learn what people like or don't like about our Digital Products and Services so that we can make them better.
+Don't forget that by not allowing analytics cookies, this stops us from being able to learn what people like or don't like about Channel 4 and our other Services, so that we can make them better.